qcxl/XcodeDocsFetcher/README.md

 Build the XcodeDocsFetcher target in the Xcode project and the plug-in will automatically be installed.

 ### Usage
-This plug-in is default switch ON.
+This plug-in is default switched ON.

 * ```⌘,``` -> ```Downloads```
 * Then click download button